Policies, Procedures and Permissions

 Car Parking

-The parking of any vehicle inside the school grounds is at the discretion of the principal.
-The staff car park is for use by staff members only, and will be clearly signposted as such.
-Parents or visitors who park in the staff car park will be reminded of the need to park elsewhere.
+• Parking within the school grounds is at the discretion of the Principal.
+The staff car park is reserved exclusively for staff members, and parents or visitors parking in this area will be reminded to park elsewhere.

 Permission Forms